lukoerfer/auto-implementation/README.md

         public void onShow() {
             return;
         }
-        public void onHide{
+        public void onHide() {
             return;
         }
     }

-The annotation provides the following parameters to configure the resulting implementation class (see below for details on their impact):
+The implementation class name and package may be modified as well as the code blocks used in the method implementations by using the following parameters below:

 * **name** - a `String`, defaults to an empty string
 * **nameFormat** - on from the `NameFormat` enum, defaults to `NameFormat.DEFAULT`